-- Three RV pads with electrical and water hook ups (totaling up to 8,000 square feet) would be constructed at the end of the seasonal housing area service road to accommodate RVs brought by volunteers, visiting scientists, and/or seasonal staff.
+- New dormitory style housing or a bunkhouse (up to 2,000 square feet in size) southwest of the existing duplexes for seasonal employees, Student Conservation Association volunteers, Volunteers in Parks, and researchers.
+The new development may include additional parking for up to eight vehicles (up to 2,000 square feet in parking).
+[EA, CTA] - Three RV pads with electrical and water hook ups (totaling up to 8,000 square feet) would be constructed at the end of the seasonal housing area service road to accommodate RVs brought by volunteers, visiting scientists, and/or seasonal staff.
 [EA] - A new rain shelter would be developed in a central open area between the park entrance road and park employee housing.
-The site would be constructed to promote responsible socializing and gathering, and would be developed as a rustic, naturalized, outdoor area for employees to use during off hours.
+The site would be constructed to promote responsible socializing and gathering, and would be developed as a natural and rustic outdoor area for employees to use during off hours.
 New parking would be included in the vicinity for up to six vehicles, with boardwalks extended to link to nearby housing (up to 150 linear feet).
 May include clearing up to 1,500 square feet of forest.
 Vegetative buffers would be retained so the shelter is not visible from the main road.
 [EA]

-Maintain the Lagoon Island Cabin, the oldest building in the park, for utilization as a housing opportunity that supports enriched visitor experiences in the frontcountry, such as an artist-in-residence, cultural experts, teacher-rangers, and visiting scientists.
+Maintain the Lagoon Island Cabin, the oldest building in the park, for utilization as a housing opportunity that supports enriched visitor experiences in the frontcountry, such as an artist-in-residence, cultural experts, teacherrangers, and visiting scientists.
 May also be used for longer-duration Student Conservation Association intern and volunteer housing.
 Recognizing full-scale changes in the cultural landscape, do not restore to original full vista clearing.

 Maintain the Civil Aeronautics Administration Historic Complex (in Gustavus) to provide NPS seasonal and permanent employee housing.
 Enhance its historic interpretation by developing a wayside describing its significance.
 Also, fulfill community obligations associated with its infrastructure and the transfer of this facility to the NPS.